CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/deployment.md

 Portable files are unsigned, single-executable PE overlays, and depend on the maintained system WebView2 runtime.
 MSI packages are per-machine products with `runtime.zip` as an immutable Tauri resource and embedded WebView2 bootstrapper mode by default.
-Signing is deliberately absent: local and CI builds produce unsigned workflow artifacts only.
+The tagged `desktop-release.yml` workflow publishes the verified CPU/CUDA portable, MSI, checksum, and build-metadata files to the matching GitHub Release.
+Signing is deliberately absent.

 ## DILIGENT reference comparison